Projects using Balustrading

 We have had the opportunity to work on several large projects where balustrading has been used to define an area.

 In South West France (first 2 photos) the balustrading was used to form a terrace set above the pool.
 It marks a clearly defined ‘dry’ area but creates the feeling of space and light so you can see through the balusters to the pool and view beyond.
+The third photo shows the Pergolas 12 years on from when they were first installed.

 Whether you are working in a large landscape or a small garden the use of balustrading can create a feeling of enclosure and privacy.
 It can mark a change in heights and levels, be used beside steps as a rail or as a safety measure on top of a drop.
 If you have a project and would like to discuss it further with a site visit please call Caroline Pilkington on 086 4517508.